AssemSalama/Bike-Sharing-Analysis/README.md

 - Investigating the Impact of Weather Conditions on Rides

 G) Summary :
 we studied a business problem related to bike sharing services.
-We started by presenting some of the main visual techniques in data analysis, such as bar plots, scatter plots, and time series visualizations.
-We also analyzed customer behaviors based on different time frames and weather conditions.
+We started by presenting some of the main visual techniques in data analysis,such as bar plots, scatter plots, and time series visualizations.
+We also analyzed customer behaviors based on different time frames and weatherconditions.
 We got introduced to hypothesis testing and some of its main applications.
-Finally, we presented the basics of time series analysis, and how to identify the best time series models when dealing with nonstationary time series.
+Finally, we presented the basics of time series analysis,and how to identify the best time series models when dealing with nonstationary time series.
 ```
  ## 📌 The upcoming projects in the series of The Data Analysis Workshop Book by `Packt` :
  1. Bike Sharing Analysis `Done`✅